lbologna/hbp-sp6-guidebook/source/online_usecases/single_cell_building/hippocampus/nsg_job_manager/nsg_job_manager.rst

 |

-2. copy completed jobs from NSG to the Collab storage by clicking on the arrow icon →
+2. eopy completed jobs from NSG to the Collab storage by clicking on the arrow icon →

 |

-3. refresh jobs on NSG by clicking on |wait_symbol|
+3. Refresh jobs on the NSG by clicking on |wait_symbol|:

 .. |wait_symbol| image:: ../nsg_job_manager/images/wait.png